 Contest Peace Theme, Rules and Conditions

 Lions Clubs worldwide sponsor schools and youth groups e.g. YMCA, Scouts, Guides and other organised youth groups for the Contest.
-A Lioness Club may sponsor a Contest through its sponsoring Lions Club.
 Members of a Leo Group may participate in the LIPP/EC through their school’s or community youth group’s participation in the Contest.

-- Each year the Contest features a specific Peace Theme.
-The Peace Theme for 2021-22 Lions International Peace Poster Contest is “We are all connected”
+Each year the Contest features a specific Peace Theme.
+The Peace Theme for 2023-24 Lions International Peace Poster Contest is “Dare to Dream”

 Judging of Peace Posters is conducted at several levels – Club, District, Multiple District and International